ptbang/django-graphene-auth/docs/installation.md

 ## Setup

 The following are the minimum steps required to get it running.
-It should not take more than 10 minutes.

 ---